The #1 thing to avoid doing on your Life Insurance

 They are off to a good start in life.
 Their lives will continue whether you’re around or not.
 Basically, you’re on a roll!

 The next step is to name the kids as beneficiaries on the life insurance policy.

 Makes sense, right?

-In reality, it’s one of the most common mistakes people make.
+In reality, it’s the #1 thing to avoid doing on your life insurance and one of the most common mistakes people make.
 Sadly, the results could accidentally leave your kids with a real big problem on their hands.

 It seems logical to name the children as beneficiaries of the policy.
 However, there are many drawbacks associated with this thought process, mainly due to how life insurance proceeds are distributed.